antarctica/assets-tracking-service/docs/data-model.md

 In general:

-- the Asset and Asset Position entities are mapped to database tables
+- the Asset and Asset Position entities, and Layer and Record meta-entities, are mapped to database tables
 - the Labels entity is implemented as a JSONB column (with labels encoded as JSON) within relevant tables
-- an additional `nvs_l06_lookup` lookup table is used to support views
+- an additional `nvs_l06_lookup` table is used to support views
+- an additional `meta_migration` table is used to track [Database Migrations](./implementation.md#database-migrations)

 ## Asset